dinstone/focus/README.md

 * Unified API for client and server
 * Support a variety of serialization protocol at the same time - Jackson and Protobuff
 * Layered architecture, including API layer, Proxy layer, Invoke layer, Protocol layer, Transport layer
-* Pluggable service discovery - registry with [Clutch](https://github.com/dinstone/focus/tree/master/focus-clutch) for Zookeeper, Consul
+* Pluggable service discovery - registry with [Clutch](https://github.com/dinstone/focus/tree/master/focus-clutch) for Zookeeper, Consul, Nacos

 ## Ease of use
 * Out of the box client-side and server-side API